-The Bratwurst vs Frankfurter War: Which One??
+The Bratwurst VS Frankfurter War!

 Each chef/butcher has their own meticulous approach to maximising the taste, flavour and ultimately value of this sausage.

-The frankfurter is another German sausage and is also known as the 'Vienna sausage'.
+The Frankfurter is another German sausage and could also be referred to as the Vienna sausage.